JazSingh/Slides-INFOMAS/slides.md

 # How to express reliability? - Deviation reliability

 * The higher the variability in the ratings is, the more volatile the agent is likely to fulfilling its agreements.
-* $\rightarrow$ The higher the variability the lower the deviation reliability is.
+* $\rightarrow$ The higher the variability in the ratings the lower the deviation reliability is.

 \begin{equation}
 \rho_{DK}(a,b,c) = 1 - \frac{1}{2} \cdot